Spinach Strawberry Walnut Salad Recipe

 This post may contain affiliate links.
 Read our disclosure policy.

 Easy spinach strawberry walnut salad with lemon poppy seed dressing and candied walnuts, absolutely the best ever.
-My most requested salad to date: sliced sweet strawberries and fresh baby spinach leaves dressed in a simple to die for strawberry lemon poppy seed dressing with maple syrup and olive oil.
+My most requested salad to date in real life and here on the blog: sliced strawberries and fresh baby spinach leaves dressed in a simple yet divine strawberry lemon poppy seed dressing with just a touch of maple and olive oil

 Needless to say this is all about that luscious vinaigrette and the quality of the ingredients you are using to make it.
 Everything buzzed up in your mini food processor or blender until smooth.
-You can serve it just like this, as a side dish or pile up some pan seared crisp tofu on top to make a meal of things.
+You can serve it just like this, as a side dish or pile it up with some of our best crispy vegan chicken or meaty seitan.

 I had just the perfect strawberry ready to be picked yesterday morning, but somehow word got out about that and one of our rascal squirrels helped himself to an early breakfast.
-Can’t blame him, right ?
+Can’t really blame him, right?!

-You might know that I’m partial to walnuts: toasted, candied, raw, I’m a walnut girl.
-However, you can adapt this recipe with your favorite nuts, pecans or even slivered almonds would be nice.
-If trying to avoid nuts just use sunflowers seeds, hemp or toasted pepitas instead.
+You might know by now that I’, really partial to walnuts: toasted, candies, raw, I’m a walnut girl forever ever.
+However, you my friend can adapt this recipe with your own favorite nuts, pecans, pistachios and even slivered almonds would be nice.
+If trying to avoiding nuts you can swap for toasted pepitas / pumpkin seeds, sunflower seeds or hemp.
+Go nutty 😉

-note: spinach is one of the lowest-calorie foods on the planet.
-A great source of Iron, vitamin K, C and A, calcium, lutein.
-Strawberries contain only about 50 calories per cup and are a great source of calcium, phosphorus, vitamin C and potassium.
+note worthy: spinach is one of the lowest-calorie foods on the planet.
+A great source of Iron, vitamin K, C and A, calcium and lutein.
+Strawberries contain only about 50 calories per cup and a re a great source of calcium, phosphorus, vitamin C + potassium.
+Awesome stuff!

 Go Premium